nezpik/Research-Paper-Assistant/README.md

-# Research Paper Assistant
+# Pistology-RA0

-A powerful web application that helps researchers organize and create professional research papers.
+A powerful research assistant that helps researchers organize and create professional research papers.
 This tool assists in searching academic papers, generating literature reviews, and organizing research content in a structured format.

 ## Features